TempeHS/Flask_PWA_API_Extension_Task_Source/docs/README.md

 ```

 > [!Note]
-> These instructions are not as verbose as the parent task because students are expected to be familiar with Bash, Flask & SQLite3
+> These instructions are not as verbose as the parent task because students are expected to be familiar with Bash, Flask & SQLite3.
+The focus of the instructions is to model how to incrementally build and test an API and PWA.

 ## Instructions for building the API